 Mühlemann’s research interests comprise different aspects of RNA biology, including questions about the origin of life, post-transcriptional regulation of gene expression and elucidation of disease mechanisms involving malfunctioning RNA processing.

-Selective Motor Neuron Death in ALS
+Elucidation of Selective Motor Neuron Death in Amyotrophic Lateral Sclerosis (ALS)

 NOMIS RESEARCH PROJECT